 The City can offer advice and help your garden group apply for funding to help make the garden more accessible.
 Things like crushed gravel pathways and raised beds can make the garden more welcoming for everyone.

 The City will help you discuss your plans with people living or working nearby.
 This may include surveys and neighbourhood meetings; ideally at the proposed location for the community garden.

 Submit your application

-Please complete and send your community garden application by October 31.
+Please complete and send your community garden application by October 31 for the following spring.
 If we’re able to meet all the necessary requirements, the City will send all approvals and permits to your garden group by May 31 and we can get growing!